larsoliverdam/nmit/_posts/2020-05-19-project-writing.markdown

 tags:   News PRJ70x
 ---

-The report writing session will be held Friday the 22nd of May ,at Campus in A308 There will also be a MS Teams connection in the room.
+The report writing session will be held Friday the 22nd of May, 11 am - 1 pm at Campus in A308 There will also be a MS Teams connection in the room.
 Optional attendance.